It's Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 It wasn't that long ago that the future, I mean, wasn't that long ago that young people couldn't wait to get out of the house, couldn't wait to strike out on their own, couldn't wait to make their own way in the world.

-And the reason for that was bubbling effusive optimism, eagerness.
+And the reason for that was bubbling, effusive optimism, eagerness.

 But today there's not so much of that.

-There's a lot of pessimism, fear, and even dystopianism in the media.
+There's a lot of pessimism, fear, and even dystopianism in the media that defenders of it are, well, This is what the world is to them today.

-This is what well, then I would say, how did that happen?
+This is what – well, then I would say, how did that happen?

-That's that's not that's a shame.
+That's not – That's a shame.

-I mean, I don't I know pessimism's easy.
+I mean, I know pessimism's easy.

 I know anybody can do it.